NkazimuloMvundla/FruitZA/README.md

 The solution contains unit, integration, functional, and acceptance tests.

+ive only created intergration test for CategoryIntegrationTests and Product on Application.UnitTests project

 To run the unit, integration, and functional tests (excluding acceptance tests):
 ```bash
 dotnet test --filter "FullyQualifiedName!~AcceptanceTests"